DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 The old doctor was speechless.

-If it would be a soldier or a civilian then they would just laugh it off as a [absurd joke], but this old doctor could guess the size of monster from marks of the fang that left the wound on Kai's shoulder.
+If it was a soldier or a civilian then they would just laugh it off as an [absurd joke], but this old doctor could guess the size of monster from marks of the fang that left the wound on Kai's shoulder.

 "It will be one of these two.
-Either you die young or become great warrior like Balmnung-dono...
+Either you'll die young or become a great warrior like Balmnung-dono...
-Now then, examination is over.
+Now then, the examination is over.
 I'll prescribe you strong painkillers."

 "Will it be ok to hold a gun?"

 "Wouldn't recommend.
-You'll be unable to use left arm for a time being.
+You'll be unable to use your left arm for the time being.
 While painkillers will do their job, your grip will remain weak either way."

 He was weakened.
-While his face didn't show it, this is what he felt about the situation.
+While his face didn't show it, this was what he felt about the situation.

-Jeanne and Urza Resistance were going to participate in the fight against spirits.
+Jeanne and the Urza Resistance were going to participate in the fight against spirits.

-In situation where he couldn't use one of his hands, if he would for example end up fighting the spirits' hero then...
+In this situation where he couldn't use one of his hands, if he would for example end up fighting the spirits' hero then...

 "What is it?"

 "I was just thinking.
-Going need to use every possible trick to survive."
+That it's necessary to use every possible trick to survive."

-No soldier that protects the city has to pay money here...
+No soldier that protected the city had to pay money there...

 Kai bowed to the old doctor who firmly refused to take any payment, leaving the infirmary behind.